TheMannu/Shell-Script/Create User.md

 fi
 ```

-Checks if the user already exists and exits if they do
+Checks if the user already exists